tinykite/botanic-romantic/_plants/wild-violet.md

 ---
 Some say it’s a perennial pain in the ass.
 Attack it early and often to protect the sanctity of your yard.

+I grew up in a suburb just south of Saint Paul, Minnesota, where I recently returned to stay, despite many misgivings about the blandness of a suburb known primarily for its proximity to no less than three major highways; and the convenience that provides to nearly a dozen large employers, including Thomson Reuters, which hosts an estimated 6,700 employees in its mammoth Pilot Knob compound alone.

+But that said, it’s not all bland.
+You can also amble down a paved bike/pedestrian path to Lebanon Hills Regional Park, a place which boasts nearly 2,600 acres of canoeing, hiking, horseback riding, mountain biking, and even cross-country skiing.
+If you’re any kind of sports-obsessed human, you might also feel enticed by the news that the Vikings are moving to a new, elaborately landscape training here in just a couple of years —

-I grew up in a suburban neighborhood just south of Saint Paul, Minnesota where neatly mowed yards now tend to be accompanied by large families of only slightly-overgrown bushes.
-Wandering the neighborhood now, it’s easy to spot retirees caring for all the low-maintenance bushes and the occasional bed of flowers.
-They move slowly, methodically, and wield a changing array of serious-looking tools, from weed whackers and hedge trimmers to strange XXL pitchforks.
+And while I wouldn’t exactly call the development I grew up in charming, there is something strangely routine and almost even comforting about watching the mostly retired residents of it putter around their yards.
+They move slowly, methodically, as they wield a changing array of serious-looking tools, from weed whackers to strange XXL pitchforks, that I assume are all used in some service to continue an ageless campaign against untidy growth or uninvited botanical guests to the yard.

-Sometimes, usually late in the day around dusk, one of our neighbors will peer seriously at a single patch of grass.
-I don’t know at what — but I like to imagine that he (or sometimes she) is strategizing the next appropriate move in an ongoing campaign to maintain dominion over the yard.

-My parents don’t have much in the way of intense lawn care strategies or gardening goals.
+My parents don’t really have much in the way of gardening goals.
 Ferns have — rather happily — almost completely taken over what remains of our front yard flower beds.
-And a variety of other plants, including wild violet, have also taken up residence all over the lawn.
-I’m not sure my parents really care about it all.
+A variety of opportunistic plants, including wild violet, have also taken up residence all over our lawn.

+My parents don’t mind.
 Which is perhaps for the best.

 ![Photo of violets with bokeh](http://d19obp3htqd30.cloudfront.net/3452728612_d583aaaf5e_o.jpg) {: .full-width}
 #### [Photo](https://flic.kr/p/6g78VE): Liz West / [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)
 {: .credit}

 Because wild violet doesn’t care about any of your hopes or dreams.
-Like many common yard invaders, they are an uninvited guest with absolutely zero shits to give, and large colonies of it can — and will — spread like small-town gossip throughout your lawn.
+They have zero shits to give.
+Large colonies of it can — and will — spread like small-town gossip throughout your yard.

-The cool thing about violets, though, isn’t how fast they spread.
-Instead, it’s how curiously they do it: not only with seeds and underground networks of spindly rhizomes, but even super-secret, pale-white buds.
-Known as cleistogamous flowers, these secret beauties (named after the Latin term for a closed or “self” marriage) can hide underground because they don’t need pollinators or even the sun to produce viable seeds.
+The curious thing about violets isn’t how fast they spread, however.
+Instead, it’s how they do it: not only with seeds and underground networks of spindly rhizomes, but even super-secret, pale-white buds.
+Known as _cleistogamous flowers_, these secret beauties (named after the latin term for a closed or “self” marriage) can hide underground because they don’t need pollinators or even the sun to produce viable seeds.

-In other words, they can pollinate themselves just fine thanks, even in the dark.
+They can pollinate themselves just fine thanks, even in the dark.

-Due to this attitude, violets are commonly designated as a weed on many lawn care or University-maintained gardening websites.
-But not everyone views their appearance as an assault on common decency.
+If you follow the advice of many gardening websites, a campaign of pesticide-fueled annihilation is your only hope of reducing a scourge such as this.
+But the leaves and flowers of violets are surprisingly edible; and not everyone views the appearance of a cluster of these tiny, purple beauties as an assault on common decency.

 ![Photo of violets in lawn](http://d19obp3htqd30.cloudfront.net/14157317963_1d2e851d11_o.jpg) {: .full-width}